zombie/bugmark_docs/Scramwords/ddayjle_1.md

-Unscramble this word: n l v a e u r
+Unscramble this word: d d a y j l e

-HINT: the unscrambled word starts with 'u'
+HINT: the unscrambled word starts with 'j'